-I wanted to find and build a bit of a community around people who had a keen interest in the CBD industry, but more I looked, more I struggled to find other CBD bloggers that weren’t associated with a brand.
+I wanted to find and build a bit of a community around people who had a keen interest in the CBD industry, but the more I looked, the more I struggled to find other CBD bloggers that weren’t associated with a brand.

-Dr Michele Ross
+6) Dr Michele Ross

 Certainly the most qualified of the group to talk on the subject, Dr Ross has a PhD, an MBA, she’s a neuroscientist and a health coach.
 She regularly pushes plant based medicine as a way to tackle chronic illnesses, in order to help people live the best life possible for them.
 She’s written a number of bestselling books on the subject and appeared on a number of shows, so she’s certainly a big name in the industry.

 Jeremy Orozco is a great CBD influencer, producing some incredibly interesting YouTube videos on the subject at a rapid pace.
 I strongly believe in the power of videos for marketing, therefore if you want to get your products in front of a bigger audience, he’s definitely someone to consider reaching out to.
 The majority of his videos are currently product reviews, meaning I’m sure he’s highly responsive to enquiries.

 8) Jolene Goring